JacekDuszenko/gebalang-compiler/README.md

-# gebalang-compiler
+# gębalang-compiler

-Compiler of a simple imperative language written with Python PLY
+Compiler of a simple imperative programming language written in Python.

+## Things to install
+TODO

+## How to run
+`python kompilator INFILE OUTFILE`